-To Friends who led the way
+Dedication: To Friends who led the way

 Honoring Eddie Ellis, Latif Islam, Arlene Mohammed, and Father Stephen Chinlund, who lived lives with great vision, bringing education, friendship, and light across perceived boundaries.
-And to the vibrant Women of Bedford Hills, who were college students during the late 1990s and continue to work for equality and education for all, you are my heroes!
+And to the vibrant Women of Bedford Hills, who were college students during the late 1990s and continue to work for equality and education for all, you are our heroes!

 Eddie Ellis (1942-2014)

 In 1970, when Eddie Ellis served as Community Relations Director for the NYC Black Panther Party, he was targeted by the FBI’s Counter-Intelligence Program and charged with a murder that he did not commit.
 He spent the next 25 years in prison where he became a brilliant and respected leader who found ways to connect politicians, programs, and ideas across boundaries.
 In 1971, he was one of the last people to remain in the Attica Prison after the 1971 Uprising, before being transferred to Greenhaven.
 At Greenhaven, Eddie became a founding member of a “Think Tank” of incarcerated men who engaged in research and peer program development.
 Their most well-known study is the Seven Neighborhood Study which showed that 85% of NYS’s prison population was Black or Latino and 75% came from seven neighborhoods in NYC.
 This study, written in 1978-79 received little notice until it was printed in the NY Times, in 1992 when the findings were brought into the mainstream of criminal justice and prison discussion.
 The Think Tank was also instrumental in bringing the first college programs into the NYS prison system - first Dutchess Community College and then Marist College bachelor’s degree programs.
-After release, Eddie became Director of Ministries at Riverside Church in NYC and then launched the Center for NuLeadership with headquarters in Harlem.
+After release, Eddie became Director of Ministries at Riverside Church in NYC and launched the Center for NuLeadership with headquarters in Harlem.
 One of his lasting contributions was a widely circulated open letter, urging that nouns like “convict” and “offender” be replaced with “people” because such terms erased the humanity of formerly imprisoned people.
 He wrote, “The worst part of repeatedly hearing your negative definition of me, is that I begin to believe it myself, ‘for as a man thinketh in his heart, so is he’."
 Eddie was respected internationally for his wisdom and leadership, and he laid the foundation for the future of the criminal justice reform movement.
-To learn more about Eddie Ellis’s incredible work and legacy, you can watch the documentary "The Last Graduation", on our Links page.

 Latif Islam (1949-2005)